subtleazn/pinoycalifornia/README.md

 # Pinoy California Blogger Theme

 ## Overview
-This repository contains the Blogger theme for PinoyCalifornia.com.
+This repository contains the Blogger theme for Pinoy California.
 This theme has been updated to improve its Search Engine Optimization (SEO) and social media sharing capabilities.

 ## Author and License
 - **Author:** Nash Ang (PinoySeoul Media Enterprise)